UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

     </div>

-A Page Template html file would be subdivided in sections, each of them where a Django templatetag called **load_blocks** will fill contents.
+A Page Template html file would be subdivided in several sections, each of them where a Django templatetag called **load_blocks** will fill contents.
 Example:

 .. code-block:: html